-January 13, Day 1: Arrival in Bogotá.
-Participants should plan to arrive in Bogotá (El Dorado International Airport code BOG) at any time today, but please bear in mind that we will be departing for our first day afield quite early the following morning (by about 4:30 to 5:00 AM), so you may consider arriving a day early.
+January 10, Day 1: Arrival in Bogotá.
+Participants may arrive to Bogotá (El Dorado International Airport code BOG) any time today.
+We are expecting to take a noon flight to Yopal in the following day.
 On arrival, you will be met and transferred to our hotel in Bogotá for the night.
-Upon request, the VENT office will be happy to assist with early arrival lodging and airport transfers.
+Upon request, the VENT office will be happy to assist with lodging, airport transfers and even a half day of cultural activities (Museo del Oro and others) for those arriving a day earlier.